ChemAxon/jchem-microservices-examples/docker/README.md

-# example docker for JWS
+# How to create Docker images of JChem Microservices manually

+> This example is about creating docker images of JChem Microservices _manually_.
+If you want to use the official images, see the [official-docker-images](../official-docker-images) example.

 ## Prerequisites